makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 Because we’re passing another piece of variable information to our Intent, we’ll need to define another Slot.
 However, where the built-in `AMAZON.NUMBER` slot restricted us to numbers only, there are no built-in Slots that will restrict us to the words ‘trivia’ or ‘math’.
 We have to make our own.

 Let's head to the Interaction Model pane in the Alexa Skills Developer Console, and add a new Custom Slot type.
 We'll call this Custom Slot type `FACT_TYPE`.
 There are two possible Values for this Custom Slot type: `trivia` and `math`.
-They must be provided separated by a pipe (`|`), like so:
+They must be provided separated by a newline, like so:

 ```
+trivia
-trivia | math
+math
 ```

 Now we've defined our Custom Slot type, we can go ahead and rewrite our Utterance to include the Slot: